huggingface/data-is-better-together/cookbook-efforts/domain-specific-datasets/README.md

 ### 2. Setup your project

-First you need o setup the project and its tools.
+First, you need to setup the project and its tools.
 For this, we use [this application](https://huggingface.co/spaces/argilla/domain-specific-datasets-welcome).

 ### 3. Define the domain knowledge